Tashaun33/Enigma-Excursions/README.md

 The goal is to uncover insights into how demographic factors (such as Age and Gender) and trip attributes (TripType, ReturnTrip, Region) influence TicketPrice and TravelTime.

+# Reflection: Choices, Limitations, and Alternatives.

+This dataset explores how various factors — such as TripType, Region, Gender, and Age — influence key travel outcomes like TicketPrice and TravelTime.
+The analysis focused on identifying relationships between traveler demographics, trip characteristics, and price behaviors.

 # Reflection on Progress

 Throughout this project, I gained a stronger understanding of data cleaning, visualization, and interpretation.
 Initially, I approached the dataset by exploring correlations and distributions across numerical and categorical variables.

 One major milestone was identifying how TripType (e.g., business vs leisure) and Region impacted TicketPrice, as well as understanding how Age influenced travel duration patterns.
 I progressively improved my analytical workflow — from manually inspecting CSV files to using automated scripts for exploratory data analysis (EDA).

+====

 # Challenges and Strategies to Overcome Them.